 Your doctor may also ask you to try to move your facial muscles by lifting your eyebrow, closing your eye, smiling, and frowning.
 Tests such as electromyography (which checks the health of muscles and the nerves that control them), imaging scans, and blood tests can help your doctor learn why your face is paralyzed.

-The American Academy of Otolaryngology estimates that about 85 percent of those with Bell’s palsy will recover on their own, with or without treatment [AAO].
+The vast majority of people with Bell’s palsy will fully recover on their own, with or without treatment.
 However, studies have shown that taking oral steroids (such as prednisone) and antiviral medications immediately can help boost your chances of complete recovery.
 Physical therapy can also help strengthen your muscles and prevent permanent damage.

 Facial paralysis due to other causes may benefit from surgery to repair or replace damaged nerves or muscles, or to remove tumors.
 Small weights may also be surgically placed inside the upper eyelid to help it close.

-Some patients may experience uncontrolled muscle movements in addition to paralysis.
+Some people may experience uncontrolled muscle movements in addition to paralysis.
 Botox injections that freeze the muscles, as well as physical therapy, can help.

 Although it can take six months or more to recover from Bell’s palsy, most people will recover completely, with or without treatment.

-Unfortunately, even with surgery, some cases of facial paralysis may never completely go away.
-For these patients, physical therapy and eye care can help prevent any further damage and improve quality of life.
+Unfortunately, even with all current options for therapy, some cases of facial paralysis may never completely go away.
+For these people, physical therapy and eye care can help prevent any further damage and improve quality of life.